...

 Drug Abuse In Adults

-The earlier in one’s life that drug abuse begins, the more likely an individual will become addicted.
-Substance use in adults can become part of a pattern of unsafe behaviors, including unsafe sex and driving under the influence.
-The availability of adults may be more likely to abuse dangerous “club drugs,” which, as part of the general picture of alcohol and drugs being used by this demographic, can lead to severe problems including:
+The earlier in one’s life that drug abuse begins, the more likely an individual is to become addicted.
+Substance use in adults can lead to unsafe behaviors.
+This includes having unsafe sex and driving while impaired.
+Adults may be more likely to abuse dangerous “club drugs.”
+This is part of the overall use of alcohol and drugs in this group.
+It can lead to serious problems, including:

 • Lifelong legal problems.